 In the fall of 1989, St. Bernard’s initiated an extension program in the Diocese of Albany with the enthusiastic support of Bishop Howard Hubbard.
 St. Bernard’s program at Albany serves the educational and ministerial needs of the Roman Catholic Diocese of Albany as well as the wider ecumenical community of the Albany and surrounding areas.

 In the spring of 1992, the Diocese of Rochester started a non-graduate training program for people serving in and preparing for parish ministry.
 This program known as the Certification Program continues to serve as the Diocesan training program for many parish leaders while also providing opportunities for individuals seeking adult faith formation.
 A comparable program known as the Instituto de Pastoral Hispano is offered for the Hispanic community.

 In the fall of 1994, the Certification Program, the Instituto de Pastoral Hispano and the Office of Professional Development were incorporated into the structure of St. Bernard’s.
 The consolidation of these educational programs with the graduate program brings both better collaboration and clarity to the diverse levels of preparation for ministry.
 The integration of the Certification and Continuing Education programs into the overall mission of St. Bernard’s signaled the emerging role of the school as the ministerial training center for the Diocese of Rochester.
 In 2002, the Certification program was extended to the Albany diocese, further enhancing St. Bernard’s role in preparing a wider range of people for ministry.

 In August 2003, St. Bernard’s moved to its new campus at 120 French Road.
 This marked an exciting new phase in the history of the school.
-This independent existence would not have been possible without the support and significant financial commitment from the Roman Catholic Diocese of Rochester under the leadership of the current Bishop, Matthew H. Clark.
+This independent existence would not have been possible without the support and significant financial commitment from the Roman Catholic Diocese of Rochester under the leadership of the 8th Bishop of Rochester, The Most Rev. Matthew H. Clark.